Nintendo Direct: Japan

 In Japan, Nintendo Directs were most commonly presented by Nintendo's global president Satoru Iwata until his death in 2015.
-Yoshiaki Koizumi started serving as host in 2017.
+Yoshiaki Koizumi started serving as host for the main Nintendo Directs in 2017.
 Shinya Takahashi started sharing the hosting duties with Koizumi in 2018.
-In From March 2018 to September 2019, Koizumi only hosted the Directs in the first half of the year, while Takahashi hosted the Directs in the second half of the year.
-From February 2021 to September 2022 and since March 2025, this format for Directs was switched with Takahashi hosting the Directs in the first half of the year and Koizumi hosting the Directs in the second half of the year.
+From March 2018 to September 2019, Koizumi only hosted the Directs in the first half of the year, while Takahashi hosted the Directs in the second half of the year.
+From February 2021 to September 2022, this format for Directs was switched with Takahashi hosting the Directs in the first half of the year and Koizumi hosting the Directs in the second half of the year.
 The E3 2021 and June 2023 Directs (the latter of which was the last that Koizumi hosted until September 2025) had both hosts appear at the same time.
+From September 2023 to June 2026, one host would be part of a number of consecutive Directs, each held every nine months.

 Since 2017, Japan has hosted region-specific "Indie World" presentations, focusing on indie games published for Nintendo Switch.

 Directs focused on Super Smash Bros. and Kirby Air Riders are typically hosted by Masahiro Sakurai, the creator and director of the Super Smash Bros series, the creator of the Kirby series, and the director of Kirby Air Ride and its sequel, Kirby Air Riders.

 North America

 In North America, the videos were often presented by Nintendo of America president, Reggie Fils-Aimé (before he retired in 2019), and Bill Trinen.

-For international Directs produced in Japan since 2017, Nintendo of America airs the original Japanese audio with English narration; although a notable exception of having it subtitled instead of dubbed were the Mr. Sakurai Presents presentations starting with "Min Min" from Arms in 2020 and up until the final presentation with "Sora" from Kingdom Hearts in 2021 (with the sole exception of Sakurai's appearance in the 2021 E3 Nintendo Direct following Kazuya's reveal).
+For international Directs produced in Japan since 2017, Nintendo of America airs the original Japanese audio with English narration; although two notable exceptions of having it subtitled instead of dubbed were the Mr. Sakurai Presents presentations starting with "Min Min" from Arms in 2020 and up until the final presentation with "Sora" from Kingdom Hearts in 2021 (with the sole exception of Sakurai's appearance in the 2021 E3 Nintendo Direct following Kazuya's reveal), as well as the Super Nintendo World Directs hosted by Shigeru Miyamoto.
 This was due to the COVID-19 pandemic, which made it difficult to record the voice-overs.
-The presenter is dubbed by a separate narrator.
 Despite pandemic restrictions easing since then, the Kirby Air Riders Directs hosted by Sakurai were also subtitled instead of dubbed.
-Additionally, the Super Nintendo World Directs hosted by Shigeru Miyamoto were also subtitled instead of dubbed.

 Since 2017, Nintendo of America has aired presentations focusing on indie games published for Nintendo Switch.
 Between 2017 and 2019, these were branded as "Nindies Showcase" hosted by Trinen, before aligning their branding to the Japanese "Indie World" banner.